Enteee/duckpond.ch/_drafts/monkey-patch-pandas.dataframe.to_csv-to-support-binary-file-objects.md

     pd.DataFrame.to_csv = _DataFrame_to_csv
 ```

-If we now use this monkey patch, we can finally generate the files:
+If we now use this monkey patch, we can finally generate the files
 ```python
 __monkey_patch__DataFrame_to_csv()